-Bank Saderat-plc ("the Bank" is a UK registered -Bank, with its principal activity in London and is regulated by the Financial Conduct Authority and Prudential Regulations Authority ("the Regulators")
+Bank Saderat-plc ("the Bank") is a UK registered -Bank, with its principal activity in London and is regulated by the Financial Conduct Authority and Prudential Regulations Authority ("the Regulators")

-Following the removal of EU sanctions on 22nd October 2016, the Bank is no longer subject to an asset freeze and the Bank was approved to resume normal business on 13th September 2018 and has started to rebuild its business gradually and profitably.
-The Bank's income is significantly derived from its interbank placements, under existing business relationships, rather than from commercial banking activities alone.
-After the Bank obtained permission to resume normal business, it was hoped that this balance will gradually change as commercial activity restarts.
-Hitherto, this has been hampered because of secondary US sanctions barring non-US companies from dealing with sanctioned Iranian-owned entities.
+Following the removal of EU sanctions on 22nd October 2016, the Bank resumed normal business on 13th September 2018 and has started to rebuild its business gradually and profitably.
+The Bank's income is significantly derived from its interbank placements and commercial banking activities.
+This mix of assets was expected to change, once the commercial lending activities pick up.
+Hitherto, this has not happened because of secondary US sanctions barring non-US companies from dealing with sanctioned Iranian-owned entities.